veikkonyfors/blog/_posts/2022-02-10-not-going-electric-after-all.md

 Producing a new electric car is not sustainable at all.
 Lots of carbondioxide is released during manufacturing process.
 To be more exact, amount of CO2 emission in manufacturing an electric car is somewhere in the class of 5 to 20 tons, depending on the size of the car and type of battery.
 Minerals and other raw materials, some of them very rare, are consumed in huge amounts.
 Specifically for battery minerals huge areas of untouched nature has been destroyed.
 Even whole lakes have been poisoned.
+Of course new more sustainable battery techniques are being developed.
+But don't expect those to be available in any time soon.

 Even if electric car is not burning fossil fuel directly, preserving nature is fully dependent on how the electricity was produced.
 If it was by coal, gas or oil, electric car would be even a bigger threat to the climate than an ordinary car with combustion engine would be.
 Efficiency of producing electricity e.g. from coal is only 50-55%, you see.
+Finland has been importing electricity from Russia.
+Who knows how it is produced there.
+Using coal in the worst case.
+Lot's of countries are importing fossil fuels from Russia and producing electricity of it.
+Coal again being the most evil one.

-Also there is the problem of the battery aging, of which I think is very little data yet available to draw conclusions.
+Also there is the problem of the battery aging, of which there is very little data yet available to draw any conclusions.
 What I have heard though, is that fairly new electric cars have been brought to service with failing battery.
 Surprise and disappointment has been quite a shock when the car shop announces a new battery has to be installed, old one being broken.
 That makes 20000 Euros.
 Thank You.

 This starts to look I am not going to switch to fully electric car unless forced to do so.